peyman13/audit-computer-member-last-update/README.md

 ## Getting Started
-Change "CN=Computers,DC=Domain,DC=Com" with your parameters run as administartor and result store in .\Desktop\file.csv
+Change "CN=Computers,DC=Domain,DC=Com" with your parameters run as administartor and result store in .\Desktop\result.csv